-Risk Description Mitigation External Risks Property cycle risk and adverse market or economic conditions Failure to insulate against property cycle downturns and slowing economic conditions may have an impact on asset We undertake a detailed annual strategic review for all assets to inform recycling of capital into higher quality assets. inclu com cons By undertaking ongoing due diligence including demographics, catchments, competitor threats, and by leveraging consultant expertise we ensure that we remain informed of market changes.
+Risk Description Mitigation External Risks Risks Property cycle risk and adverse market or economic conditions Pailure to insulate against property cycle downturns and slowing economic conditions may have an impact on asset property cycle downturns and slowing economic conditions may have an impact on asset We undertake a detailed annual strategic review for all assets to inform recycling of capital into higher quality assets. values and investor returns.
+By undertaking ongoing due diligence including demographics, catchments, competitor threats, and by leveraging consultant expertise we ensure that we remain informed of market changes.
 Tenant Risk The REIT relies on tenants to generate the majority of its revenue under the lease agreements entered into in respect of its properties.
 If a tenant is unable to meet its rental or contractual obligations, this may lead to a loss of rental income or losses to the value of the REIT's properties.
-In respect of tenant risk, the REIT's leases typically contain security clauses in the form of bank guarantees provided by tenants, typically 6 months' rent.
+In respect of tenant risk, the REIT's leases typically contain security clause in the form of bank guarantees provided by tenants, typically 6 months rent.
 As at 30 June 2022, the REIT holds approximately \$40.5 million in bank guarantees.
 Concentration Risk The REIT's properties are predominantly childcare properties and therefore any adverse events in the childcare sector may impact on the tenants' ability to meet their lease obligations and also the future growth prospects of the portfolio.
 As at 30 June 2022, Goodstart Early Learning Limited (Goodstart) contributes 39% of the REIT's total rental income.
 In respect of concentration risk, the REIT's leases with Goodstart contain financial reporting obligations that allow regular monitoring of the financial performance of Goodstart.
 In addition to this, the REIT has broadened its investment mandate to include other social infrastructure assets.
 Over time, it is the REIT's intention to diversify its asset base to mitigate the concentration risk it currently has in childcare properties.